"Good coaching can make all the difference in your success." Rich Huttner

 Carol was head of sales who was promoted to the VP Sales & Marketing slot.
 I helped her understand the broader scope of her new role.
 She wrote me:

-Tony was the inventor of a hospital infection-control monitoring device and architect of the AI software upon which his start-up tech company was based.
-A brilliant inventor, as CTO, he had to learn how to become a more patient team player and to handle less stressfully the give and take of becoming a senior member of the management team.
+Tony was the architect of the AI software upon which his start-up tech company was based.
+A brilliant inventor, as CTO, he had to learn how to become a more patient team player and to handle less stressfully the give and take of becoming a member of the management team.

 Partially as a result of the coaching, Tony quickly matured in his role.
 He successfully led his company’s pilot project, resulting in a $20 M hospital system infection-control contract.
 His company has now embarked on its planned steep growth trajectory.